thirdweb-dev/typescript-sdk/etc/sdk.api.md

     balanceOfToken(tokenAddress: string): Promise<CurrencyValue>;
     // @internal (undocumented)
     protected connectContract(): ProtocolControl;
-    deployBundleModule(metadata: BundleModuleMetadata): Promise<CollectionModule>;
-    deployCurrencyModule(metadata: CurrencyModuleMetadata): Promise<CurrencyModule>;
+    // Warning: (ae-forgotten-export) The symbol "BundleModuleMetadata" needs to be exported by the entry point index.d.ts deployBundleModule(metadata: BundleModuleMetadata): Promise<CollectionModule>;
+    // Warning: (ae-forgotten-export) The symbol "CurrencyModuleMetadata" needs to be exported by the entry point index.d.ts deployCurrencyModule(metadata: CurrencyModuleMetadata): Promise<CurrencyModule>;
+    // Warning: (ae-forgotten-export) The symbol "DatastoreModuleMetadata" needs to be exported by the entry point index.d.ts
     // Warning: (ae-incompatible-release-tags) The symbol "deployDatastoreModule" is marked as @public, but its signature references "DatastoreModule" which is marked as @alpha deployDatastoreModule(metadata: DatastoreModuleMetadata): Promise<DatastoreModule>;
+    // Warning: (ae-forgotten-export) The symbol "DropModuleMetadata" needs to be exported by the entry point index.d.ts
     // Warning: (ae-incompatible-release-tags) The symbol "deployDropModule" is marked as @public, but its signature references "DropModule" which is marked as @beta deployDropModule(metadata: DropModuleMetadata): Promise<DropModule>;
-    deployMarketModule(metadata: MarketModuleMetadata): Promise<MarketModule>;
-    deployNftModule(metadata: NftModuleMetadata): Promise<NFTModule>;
+    // Warning: (ae-forgotten-export) The symbol "MarketModuleMetadata" needs to be exported by the entry point index.d.ts deployMarketModule(metadata: MarketModuleMetadata): Promise<MarketModule>;
+    // Warning: (ae-forgotten-export) The symbol "NftModuleMetadata" needs to be exported by the entry point index.d.ts deployNftModule(metadata: NftModuleMetadata): Promise<NFTModule>;
+    // Warning: (ae-forgotten-export) The symbol "PackModuleMetadata" needs to be exported by the entry point index.d.ts
     // Warning: (ae-incompatible-release-tags) The symbol "deployPackModule" is marked as @public, but its signature references "PackModule" which is marked as @beta deployPackModule(metadata: PackModuleMetadata): Promise<PackModule>;
-    deploySplitsModule(metadata: SplitsModuleMetadata): Promise<SplitsModule>;
-    // Warning: (ae-forgotten-export) The symbol "ModuleMetadataNoType" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "SplitsModuleMetadata" needs to be exported by the entry point index.d.ts deploySplitsModule(metadata: SplitsModuleMetadata): Promise<SplitsModule>;
-    //
     // @internal (undocumented)
     getAllContractMetadata(addresses: string[]): Promise<ModuleMetadataNoType[]>;
     getAllModuleMetadata(filterByModuleType?: ModuleType[]): Promise<ModuleMetadata[]>;